Indian Premier League (IPL) Betting Statistics

 The 'Orange Cap' is awarded to the player who has scored the most runs in the Indian Premier League for that season but there is also a 'Tour de France' feeling to the award with the current leading scorer where's the Orange Cap whilst fielding throughout the season, a bit like the 'Yellow Jersey' in cycling.
 Seven of the awards have gone to an Australian batsman, however, an Aussie has not won it since 2019.

 Shaun Marsh (2008) won the first-ever Orange Cap with a total of 616 runs from 11 matches, Chris Gayle became the first player to win the award twice, he first won it in 2011 with 608 runs and then also won it a year later in 2012 with 733 runs, no other player has ever won it back-to-back.
-David Warner over the space of five seasons has won the award three times making him the most successful in this award, he won it in 2015, 2017 & 2019 whilst Virat Kohli won it in both 2016 and 2024.
+David Warner, over the space of five seasons, won the award three times, making him the most successful in this award.
+He won it in 2015, 2017 & 2019, whilst Virat Kohli won it in both 2016 and 2024.

-The 635 runs achieved by Ruturaj Gaikwad was the lowest winning total since the 608 hit by Chris Gayle in 2011 and is less than the previous two winners despite playing in more matches.
-Shubman Gill's 890 in 2023 was the second-most runs scored in the league, only beaten by Virat Kohli's 973 runs in 2016.
+The 635 runs achieved by Ruturaj Gaikwad in 2021 was the lowest winning total since the 608 hit by Chris Gayle in 2011.
+Shubman Gill's 890 runs in 2023 were the second-most runs scored in the league, only beaten by Virat Kohli's 973 runs in 2016.

 Previous Orange Cap Winners